machadodj/machadodj.github.io/_members/Cayden_Jacobsen.md

 # Meet Mr. Cayden Jacobsen

-Cayden is a rising Senior at UNC Charlotte enrolled in the Biology Honors Program.
-He has a strong background in consulting, with over a year of experience.
-After graduation, Cayden will return to the consulting field to work on technology implementation and strategy.
-In his free time, Cayden enjoys skiing, kayaking, weight lifting, and watching football (Go Jets!)
+While at the Phyloinfomratics Lab, Mr. Cayden Jacobsen was a rising Senior at UNC Charlotte enrolled in the Biology Honors Program.
+He had a strong background in consulting, with over a year of experience.
+After graduation, Cayden returned to the consulting field to work on technology implementation and strategy.
+In his free time, Cayden enjoys skiing, kayaking, weight lifting, and watching football (Go Jets!).

-Cayden's research focuses on optimizing the speed and UX of FLAVi, an application that annotates the genomes of viruses belonging to the _Flaviviridae_ family.
+Cayden's research focused on optimizing the speed and usability of [FLAVi](https://gitlab.com/MachadoDJ/FLAVi), an application that annotates the genomes of viruses belonging to the _Flaviviridae_ family.